Where is Boris? UK PM on furlough as economic crisis deepens - ExBulletin

 “For me, like I’m sure many others, there’s no vacation without working.
 I’ve never had that in the private sector, not in government,” Zahawi said in a statement.

-“The reality is that we are facing a recession if we continue with our usual policies,” Truss, who leads the Conservative membership surveys, told reporters on Friday.
+A recession is “not inevitable”, said Truss, who according to polls of Tory members, is set to succeed Johnson.

-It includes an emergency budget to cut taxes immediately to tackle the cost of living crisis and review the independent inflation-fighting mandate of the Bank of England.
+It includes an emergency budget to cut taxes immediately to tackle the cost of living crisis and review the independent central bank’s inflation-fighting mandate.

+“Telling people that your real income is reduced and I’m going to raise your taxes, I think that just adds insult to injury,” Kwarteng told Sky News.

-But Sunak said tax cuts funded by more borrowing would force the bank to raise interest rates even further, stressing the need to maintain fiscal discipline and tame price pressures first.
+But Sunak said tax cuts financed by more borrowing would force the BoE to raise interest rates even further, stressing the need to maintain fiscal discipline and tame price pressures first.

 Former cabinet minister Liam Fox, who backs Sunak, has warned against “magic bullets” via debt-funded tax cuts as proposed by Truss.